How to be Loved and to Love Yourself

 Love is a Marathon, Not a Sprint

-With Valentine’s Day thrown in your face, you may feel like you need to find love in time for the ‘holiday’.
-It is really more of a ‘black Friday’ opportunity for the restaurant and flower businesses, but it shouldn’t get you flustered.
-A romantic, overpriced dinner is one thing, but what about the long haul?
+With holidays like Valentine’s Day thrown in your face every year, or the attending the holidays alone dread creeping in, you may feel like you need to find love right now.
 Love is a marathon, not a sprint.
 When you start dating, you shouldn’t rush into a relationship right away, especially if you’ve been out of the game.
 Getting to know someone deeply is more important than saying “I love you” within the first month or becoming antsy because you don’t have a calendar full of dates.

 When you start dating, you will likely face rejection; it’s natural.
 Although it may hurt, don’t let it bog down your spirit.
 Instead, use this small hurdle as a learning tool.
 Ask yourself why it didn’t work out.
 Evaluate yourself, how you are portraying yourself to the world, and the person you connected with.
 Are they worth your time?
 Do you share the same values and politics?
 You don’t want to settle.
 If you aren’t happy or convinced, do not rush into the relationship for short-term company or social fun.

 One of the biggest issues people face, especially when starting their romantic journey, is feeling lonely.
 You are intelligent and beautiful, but when you get rejected or ignored, you can feel like you aren’t good enough.
 This can lead you back down the path of not loving yourself enough to be loved by others.
 It’s a trap.
 Avoid assuming that everything is a reflection of your worth.
 Folks are distracted, some men are not looking for serious commitment and you should accept that it can be a ‘numbers game’ that has nothing to do with you personally.